I talked to a guy who does it regularly, and he works really hard

 “When I was in elementary school, I used to import this toy from japan, basically a board and a spinning top.
 I bought a few hundred of those and my grandma would drive me around from school to school so I could sell them at recess.”

-Silverman claims you only need a few thousand to start a business.
-With enough stowed away in his savings account, he started his first company, Silver Sells, in grade nine.
+Silverman claims you only need a few thousand dollars to start a business.
+With enough stowed away in his savings account, he started his first company, Silver Sells, in Grade 9.
 There he would liquidate any item he could get his hands on, promising to fetch the highest possible price for his clients.
-That worked because Silverman found a niche, and a demographic that wasn’t being catered to:
+That worked because Silverman found a niche, and a demographic that wasn’t being catered to.

-“A lot of the time when people move out to downsize, or, you know, grandma passes away, they end up with a house full of stuff, and they don’t necessarily know how to go about getting rid of it.
+“A lot of the time when people move out to downsize, or, you know, grandma passes away, they end up with a house full of stuff,” he said.
+“They don’t necessarily know how to go about getting rid of it.
 I just saw an opportunity there.”

 When prompted to close with some advice, Silverman stressed the importance of always protecting yourself with a contract.
 He said that he’s seen people get ripped off, underpaid and litigated against constantly.